 A minimum of six hours.
 The longer you leave it on, the better.

 Q. How do I take the paste off?

 Simply peel it off with your nails, or rub it off with your fingers or a towel.

 To learn more, please visit our Henna Info page.

 Q. Is jagua the same as black henna?

 Jagua is a fruit that grows in the Amazon.
 Black henna doesn’t grow anywhere!

 Black henna does not exist.
-Black henna is a mix, which contains industrial dyes, like PPD, inks, or chemicals — all of them potentially harmful to the skin.
+Black henna is a synthetic compound that contains industrial dyes (like PPD), inks, or chemicals—all of them potentially harmful to the skin.
 We strongly recommend you stay away from so-called black henna mixtures.

 Q. How does jagua work to stain the skin?